 When it comes to the pricing of Splunk, it follows a different model.
 It charges based on the number of users and the amount of data ingested per day.
 Splunk Light can be accessed by five users and up to 20 GB of data per day, and the charge is 75$ a month on an annual subscription basis.
 Splunk enterprise pack is available to unlimited users with unlimited amounts of data at 150$ a month billed annually.

 Recently, IBM has enhanced QRadar with Watson, which made it a powerful platform with Watson capabilities and QRadar analytics platform.
 IBM QRadar user behaviour monitors the user behaviour and automatically detects if anything looks malicious, and Qradar network insights will enable a user in analyzing the networks in detecting the attacks and threats and helps in stopping them in advance.
 It also got improved with the capability to secure Azure, AWS, and O365 cloud services.

 There were few additions to Splunk when compared to the past, and they are:

-There are some backlogs associated with QRadar such as BIg Fix solution for endpoint monitoring.
-Gartner also stated that its clients had shown very less interest and turned to Third party vendors, and also its QRadar functionality lags behind other vendors.
+There are some backlogs associated with QRadar such as the BIg Fix solution for endpoint monitoring.
+Gartner also stated that its clients had shown very little interest and turned to Third-party vendors, and also its QRadar functionality lags behind other vendors.

 Investing in improving the security of an organization is essential for its growth and development in the long run.
 Data breaches cause huge damage to organizations in terms of money and reputation.
 Proper research can give you the information of both IBM QRadar and Splunk then you can select one which suits your needs better.